CMU-17-214/f2023/assignments/hw6.md

 **Milestone 6b bonus points (0-34 points)**

  * [ ] 4: points per additional god card listed in the appendix, if it is implemented correctly, not hard-coded in the base game, tested, and usable through the user interface
- * [ ] 10: The game is deployed on the Google Cloud Platform.
+ * [ ] 10: The game is deployed online.
 The corresponding `Dockerfile` can be found in the repository.
 The beginning of the readme includes a link to the server.